What normalization means

 Step-by-step normalization workflow

 Begin by keeping the original file.
 Normalization creates a new listening copy, and you may want to compare the result with the source.
-Choose a supported audio file and stay within the MVP 100MB limit.
+Choose a supported audio file and stay within the current version 100MB limit.

 Run normalization, download the MP3, and listen to both quiet and loud sections.
 Check for distortion, background noise, or sudden level changes.
 If the source has clipped peaks or heavy noise, normalization may make those problems more obvious.